hoqradwan/gadget-galaxy/readme.md

 - **Method**: GET
 - **Endpoint**: [http://localhost:5000/api/users/:userId/orders/total-price](http://localhost:5000/api/users/:userId/orders/total-price)

-Explore these endpoints to manage users, orders, and products efficiently.
-If you have any questions or need assistance, refer to the documentation or contact our support team.
+This documentation will help you to explore these endpoints to manage users, orders, and products efficiently.
 Happy exploring! 🚀